Your Self-Care Journey Begins Now!

 My mother was born in the beautiful country of Haiti.
 Leaving her family and everything behind, she sailed from Haiti to The Bahamas for a brighter future.
 I was born in The Bahamas and my parents moved to the United States for better opportunities when I was an infant.
 Growing up, I witnessed how hard my mother worked, the kinds of jobs she held, and the multitude of hours she worked.
 My mother sometimes held two jobs to help provide for our family.
 I observed this kind of hard work in the women in my family as well as women in different Caribbean backgrounds and cultures.

 I personally thought Self-Care was considered selfish.
 I also thought pouring into others was essentially the right thing to do even when my cup was empty.
-Once I had my third child, I realized I was lost , falling apart and I had reached my breaking point.
+Once I had my third child, I realized I was mentally drained , physically exhausted and slowly falling apart.
+I had reached my breaking point.
 I existed but I wasn’t living.
-I know as women it is natural to make daily sacrifices for our family and others.
+I was here but not present.
+I know as women it is only natural to make daily sacrifices for our family, work.
+Whether it is in the home or career.
 However, it is essential for us to have balance.
-Women, especially from the Caribbean will give of themselves when they are empty, give when they are heavily burdened, and continue to give when they feel powerless.
-Over the years, I learned that isn’t healthy for our physical well-being or our mental state.
+I have met women, especially from the Caribbean that will give of themselves when they are empty, give when they are heavily burdened and continue to give when they feel powerless.
+That was me too.
+Over the years, I learned that isn’t healthy for our physical well-being or our mental stability.
 Therefore, I decided to take a stand for myself and the women around me.
 I want to impact and encourage women from around the world to get into a routine of self-care and not feel guilty by doing so.
-I want you to know that self-care isn’t selfish.
+I want you to know that SELF-CARE isn’t selfish.
 Yes, society and our culture will try to make us believe it is selfish and self-indulgence to rest, pause, breathe, and care for our well-being.
 I am on this journey to encourage you that Self-Care is Self-Preservation!

 What’s in the box?

-We support women entrepreneurs.
+We collaborate and support women entrepreneurs.
 In our self-care box, you will receive natural and handmade body products, snacks, and food items from the islands, the Caribbean, and natural brands.
-You will receive handmade gifts, beautiful and unique accessories, candles, aromatherapy products, postcards, art pieces, books, and materials for personal/spiritual growth, and women empowerment.
+You will receive handmade gifts, beautiful and unique accessories, candles, aromatherapy products, postcards, art pieces, books, and materials for personal/spiritual growth, and lots of Women Empowerment.